merlinkv/ZX_Dandanator_MTD/README.md

 ZX Dandanator MTD PCB design by MerlinKV

-This project is a mix of the ZX Dandanator MIni! & the Mutiplu add-on.
+This project is a mix of the ZX Dandanator Mini! & the Multiply add-on.

 # Links